Danica Anderson, PhD

-Dr Anderson reports, “my time in the international killing fields, I witnessed trauma, how it is contagious, and the single unifying force to recover and prevent it, is female human rights.
+Through my time in the international killing fields I witnessed trauma, how it is contagious, and the single unifying force to recover and prevent it, is female human rights.

 For over a decade I sat in kolos (Serbo-Croatian ‘to be in a circle or round folk dance’) with the Bosnian women war crimes and war survivors.
-My grandmothers and mother survived a century of wars in the former Yugoslavia; their trauma passed down through the generations.
-This was my early schooling in psychology and understanding transgenerational trauma.
+My doctorate in Clinical Psychology, concentration in Somatics only added to my knowledge.
+My intensified learning began with my mother who survived WWII concentration camp Jasenovac, former Yugoslavia.
+I had the realization that my grandmothers and mother survived a century of wars in former Yugoslavia.
+I knew their trauma is passed down through the generations; transgenerational.
 What sets me apart in the field of psychology and trauma is my life experiences cascading over my formal education.”

 See Resume (PDF)